mocktools/go-smtp-mock/README.md

   client.Close()

   // Each result of SMTP session will be saved as message.
-  // To get access to server messages use Messages() method server.Messages()
+  // To get access for server messages copies use Messages() method server.Messages()

+  // To get access for server messages copies and purge it on server after
+  // use MessagesAndPurge() method server.MessagesAndPurge()

   // To stop the server use Stop() method.
 Please note, smtpmock uses graceful shutdown.
   // It means that smtpmock will end all sessions after client responses or by session